 Tel. (+39) 02 43353521

 When it comes to the performers on the Stage, the Scala has its own Opera company, Ballet company, Orchestra, Chorus, as well as an Academy which provides training for young professionals to enter the fields of running, managing, contributing artistically to, and performing in theater.
-All will be on display throughout 2015 so check out the calendar to find your preferred performance.
+Check out the calendar to find your preferred performance.

 Box office: Galleria del Sagrato, Piazza Del Duomo, Duomo Metro Station.
 Open every day from 12 to 6pm.